-We expect that the net proceeds to us from this offering will be approximately \$5.5 million, after deducting placement agent fees and estimated offering expenses payable by us, assuming no exercise of the warrants offered hereby.
-We expect to use the net proceeds from this offering: (i) to fund our product development efforts, and (ii) for general corporate purposes.
+We expect that the net proceeds from this offering will be approximately \$14.1 million, after deducting placement agent fees and estimated offering expenses payable by us.
+We expect to use the net proceeds from this offering: (i) to fund our product development efforts for Firdapse, and (ii) for general corporate purposes.